November 17th, 2020

 Now more than ever, security is a top priority for businesses.
-This holds true especially when it comes to EDI, as the data exchanged between trading partners typically includes sensitive information.
-That’s where communication protocols, also known as EDI messaging protocolsor file transfer protocols, come into play, ensuring that critical data is sent and received through a secure communication channel.
+This holds especially true when it comes to EDI, as the business data exchanged between trading partners must be sent securely and reliably.
+That’s where communication protocols, also known as EDI messaging protocols or file transfer protocols, come into play, ensuring that critical data is sent and received through a secure communication channel.

-But what exactly is an AS2 communication protocol and why is it so popular?
+But what exactly is this communication protocol and why is it so popular?